bigwiv/Biopython-cn/chr2.rst

 Of course, orchids are not only beautiful to look at, they are also extremely interesting for people studying evolution and systematics.
-So let°Øs suppose we°Øre thinking about writing a funding proposal to do a molecular study of Lady Slipper evolution, and would like to see what kind of research has already been done and how we can add to that.
+So let‚Äôs suppose we‚Äôre thinking about writing a funding proposal to do a molecular study of Lady Slipper evolution, and would like to see what kind of research has already been done and how we can add to that.